mohsen-d/ajab/README.md

 ## using

-If `myModule.js` contains the following:
+Imagine `myModule.js` contains the following:

     module.exports.publicFunction = function publicFunction(a, b){
         return a + b;